bagazrama/Image-Recognition/README.md

 # Image-Recognition
-all about image recognition, not all of it.
+all about image recognition, well not "all" of it.

 an archive of greatlearning "Introduction to Computer Vision" course